 More stories by Mark Ronchetti

-A weather disturbance over the Baja will scoot around New Mexico over the next couple days.
+A storm system currently over California will slide toward New Mexico over the next day.

 Our latest storm system will exit the state tonight but it will leave behind cool temperatures to start Saturday.

 Abroad trough sitting to our west will slide into New Mexico on Friday spreading more showers and high mountain snow.